Crucial 8GB DDR3L 1600MHz ECC Registered Server RAM/Memory

-By installing high-density Crucial RDIMMs, you’ll be able to maximize the performance capability of your CPUs and make your servers faster.
+By installing high-density Crucial RDIMMs, you’ll be able to maximise the performance capability of your CPUs and make your servers faster.
 Since memory typically functions as a fixed (non-shared) component, it’s often a bigger performance constraint than processors or storage drives, which can be shared.
-Maximize your investment in server infrastructure by maximizing memory capacity.
+Maximise your investment in server infrastructure by maximising memory capacity.

 Get More Out of Your IT Budget